Skip to content

 How hard is Marsco?

-Where do I park for Marsco?
+Where should I park to climb Marsco?

 Standard parking is at NG486300 near Portree.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.